hiraeth1800/translate_api/README.md

 }

 {language} ->
-json object met keys als properties en value
+json object with keys as properties and translations as value